ghtorrent/ghtorrent.org/services.md

 **If you do not want us to use your key any more, do let us know.** Do not just delete your key from GitHub as this will create holes in the data collection until we notice and remove your key.
-If this happens, we will also ban you indefinetely from the MongoDB access service.
+If this happens, we will also ban you indefinetely from the services (2 users have already been banned).

 At the moment, this is a request in kind.
 If demand continues to grow and supply of keys is not enough to keep up, we might turn this into an obligatory step.